 related sanity checks.
 More thorough ones can be derived.

-#1 Updated by Ash Gokhale about 2 years ago
+#1 Updated by Ash Gokhale over 2 years ago

 perhaps parse output of ntptime and error when skew is more that 3sec: